JackeyLee3/RSOD-vessel-dataset/README.md

 <img width="305" height="302" alt="image" src="https://github.com/user-attachments/assets/5829a0c9-b0e2-4f69-ba3d-aa84f2058f99" />

 # Citation
-If you find our paper and code useful for your research, please consider giving a star ⭐ and citation 📝 :
+If you find our paper and dataset useful for your research, please consider giving a star ⭐ and citation 📝 :

 ```bibtex
 @ARTICLE{11173937,